tocco/tocco-docs/databases/copy_database.rst

       CREATE DATABASE ${COPIED_DB_NAME} WITH TEMPLATE ${DATABASE_NAME};

-   .. :note:: By convention, databases not used by a test or production system must follow this naming pattern:
+   .. note:: By convention, databases not used by a test or production system should follow this naming pattern:
               **nice2_${CUSTOMER}_${YOUR_SHORT_NAME}_${YEAR}${MONTH}${DAY}**

 4. restart instance (if previously stopped)